rwblokzijl/Msc-thesis-EuroToken/thesis.md

 transaction from Bob once.
 Bob's validator will then verify:

 1. That there are no other transactions that conflict with the one to Alice.
-2. That there are no other "accpeting blocks" already linked to this transaction.
+2. That there are no other "accepting blocks" already linked to this transaction.
 3. That Bob's chain is valid up to the last transaction to verify.